45deg/Actoverse-Scala/README.md

 	    fooActor !+ "message" // <= fooActor ! "message"
 	    ```

-	3. Add annotations `@State` to variables that will be possibly changed while the actor receives a message.
+	3. Add annotations `@State` to the variables which can be changed while the actor receives a message.

 		```scala
 		@State var count: Int = 0